sthgrau/greasonable/README.md

 Features:
 <UL>
 <LI>Added a keyboard to add strange characters..
 Off by default.
 Enable by checking box in the "Misc" tab in "Filters"</LI>
+<LI>Added gravatar display.
+Off by default.
+Enable by checking box in the "Misc" tab in "Filters"</LI>
 <LI>Ability to go back to the last 5 refresh times in case you accidentally refresh before finishing.</LI>
 <LI>Thread hiding (or at least adapted for reason).</LI>
 <LI>Some basic filtering (whole message for now) which auto hides threads that match, not just individual messages.. (this is the main thing I wanted).
 NOTE: basic filtering supports regex.</LI>